dpaulat/owlet-notifier/README.md

     - Select "I will upload a self-signed certificate in X 509 format", unless you have generated one from an SSL provider.
         + Note that we can't publish a skill with a self-signed certificate.
 This is OK, since we don't intend to publish our skill.
 In fact, it is currently designed to work with a single Owlet account.

+## Credits

+Thanks to Owlet Baby Care for a great device!

+Thanks to the following people for their work on integrating with the Owlet device:

+- @puco
+- @bobcat0070
+- @arosequist
+- @mitch-b